VerA: Versatile Anonymization Applicable to Clinical Facial Photographs

 \textbf{Benchmarks.} We compare quantitatively and qualitatively with the two most commonly referenced baselines: CIAGAN~\cite{maximov2020ciagan} and FIT~\cite{gu2020password}, and with the state-of-the-art methods published recently for which public code is available: DP2~\cite{hukkelaas2023deepprivacy2}, RiDDLE~\cite{li2023riddle}, and FALCO~\cite{barattin2023attribute}.
 FALCO performs an adaptive normalization that can lead to washed out images, or to odd color artifacts if toggled off, we follow the authors' setting and leave it activated.

 \textbf{Settings and datasets.} We use the same model in all experiments, which we train on data from CelebAMaskHQ~\cite{lee2020maskgan} for 600k iterations and continue with FFHQ training~\cite{karras2019style} for 400k iterations.
 For FFHQ, we use weak semantic labels predicted by a pretrained SegFormer~\cite{xie2021segformer}.
-Remaining left-out images are used for evaluation; we use the 2'000 test images from CelebAMaskHQ, and 500 images in pairs from that held-out set.
-We form the pairs using meta data such that they share the same identity, carefully excluding trivial duplicates or copies with only slightly different cropping.
+We use 2'000 held-out images from CelebAMaskHQ for evaluation.
+On that set, we form 500 pairs using metadata such that they share the same identity, carefully excluding trivial duplicates or copies with only slightly different cropping.
 We show a paired example result from SiblingsDB~\cite{vieira2014detecting} for qualitative evaluation, where the image capture is standardized.
-The pairs formed from CelebAMaskHQ are more challenging than such a setting, or than any pairs that would be created out of a video sequence (due to temporal coherence).
-Further evaluation is in our \todo{supplementary material}.
+The pairs from CelebAMaskHQ are more challenging than such a setting, or than any pairs that would be created out of a video sequence (due to temporal coherence).